Logo Lira

 There are a number of differences between the two platforms.
 However, Bing Shopping and Google Shopping share many similarities in terms of the features and benefits they offer to businesses.
 Here are the main similarities:

-1. Pay-per-click (PPC) advertising: Both platforms operate on a pay-per-click (PPC) advertising model, where businesses pay for each click on their ads.
+1. E-commerce PPC advertising: Both platforms operate on a pay-per-click (PPC) advertising model, where businesses pay for each click on their ads.

 2. Merchant Center: Both platforms require businesses to use a merchant center to create and manage their product feed.